Seeing the Churchill Polar Bears in Manitoba is a wildlife bucket list item. Here are the best ways to see polar bears in Churchill.

 To get the best views of the polar bears in Wapusk National Park, join Custom Helicopter Tours in Churchill Manitoba for a birds-eye view.
 It’s during one of these hour-long aerial Churchill tours that you’ll really get a glimpse of just how many polar bears there are in Churchill Manitoba.
 During the warmer months, these bears lazily bide their time until the sea ice forms.
 And when it does, it’s only a short period of action before they make their way out onto the ice to hunt for seals.

-A helicopter tour of Churchill will allow you to catch a glimpse of roaming herds of caribou, solitary moose, and many of the magnificent birdlife that call the sub-arctic tundra home during the warmer months.
+A helicopter tour of Churchill will allow you to catch a glimpse of roaming herds of caribou, solitary moose, and many of the magnificent birdlife that calls the sub-arctic tundra home during the warmer months.
 And, you’re likely to see loads of polar bears waiting for the ice sheets to form.
 You may even catch a glimpse of pods of majestic beluga whales swimming just under the surface.
 If you aren’t planning a Churchill Beluga whale tour, this is one of the best ways to see the white whales of the north.

 Take a Local Guided Tour Of The Polar Bears In Churchill